Wines to drink with turkey and other Thanksgiving foods

 Furthermore, turkey is almost always had in conjunction with the plethora of thanksgiving side dishes.
 We recommend you stick to a great Pinot Noir like the one suggested above.
 However, if you want to showcase something different and nicely break up the Thanksgiving meal you can kindly offer your guests a transition wine to pair with their turkey.

-Turkey’s white meat and brown meat combination call for something unique, not too strong but grants the turkey room to shine yet something that compliments it often dry nature.
-The 100% Grenache grape in the Ludovicus Terra Alta from Spain does just that.
+Turkey’s white meat and brown meat combination call for something unique, not too strong but grants the turkey room to shine yet something that compliments its often dry nature.
+The La Ferme Dumont Cotes du Rhone Premiere 2020 from Rhone Valley, France does just that.
 This wine with turkey food pairing is delicious.
 You will not only be sharing this wine with your family but you are bringing a family owned winery right into your home for this special holiday occasion.

 Thanksgiving Leftover Wine Pairings